 Economic Analysis Summary

-Last fall, a regional advisory committee commissioned UC Berkeley’s Institute for Research on Labor and Employment (IRLE) to analyze the impacts of a potential increase in the minimum wage in Santa Clara County.
+in 2015, a regional advisory committee commissioned UC Berkeley’s Institute for Research on Labor and Employment (IRLE) to analyze the impacts of a potential increase in the minimum wage in Santa Clara County.
 The key findings of the economic analysis indicate that an increase to the minimum wage would significantly increase average earnings of low-wage workers and their families, with relatively minor impacts to businesses and consumers.
 Specifically, the study found:

 - Average pay increase of $3,200 (19.4% of annual earnings) for 250,000 workers (25% of workforce).